tebert1515/pokemon/Best Buy/README.md

    - Update `correct_product_url` with your desired Best Buy product.
    - Update `correct_sku` to match the SKU of the selected product.
    - Update `DISCORD_WEBHOOK_URL` with your Discord webhook for notifications.
+   - Update Chrome profile path.
+Open Chrome and navigate to chrome://version/ in the address bar to find your profile.
    - Set your actual CVV number in the script (use cautiously).

 ## Running the Script